pandas-dev/pandas/doc/source/io.rst

   Number of lines at bottom of file to skip (unsupported with engine='c'). nrows : int, default ``None``
   Number of rows of file to read.
-Useful for reading pieces of large files.
+Useful for reading pieces of large files. low_memory : boolean, default ``True``
+  Internally process the file in chunks, resulting in lower memory use while parsing, but possibly mixed type inference.
+To ensure no mixed types either set ``False``, or specify the type with the ``dtype`` parameter.
+  Note that the entire file is read into a single DataFrame regardless, use the ``chunksize`` or ``iterator`` parameter to return the data in chunks.
+  (Only valid with C parser)

 NA and Missing Data Handling
 ++++++++++++++++++++++++++++